ngocsangyem/dictionary-generator/README.md

 4. **Recovery from Failures**
    - Each chunk saves progress independently
    - Failed chunks can be reprocessed separately
+   - Use `node index.js complete` to ensure all chunks have final files
+   - Use `node index.js mergeall` to recover and merge all chunks
    - Use merge command to consolidate partial results

+## Improved Error Handling

+The tool includes robust error handling mechanisms:

+1. **Worker Process Recovery**
+   - Individual worker failures don't affect other workers
+   - Progress is saved continuously during processing
+   - Interrupted processes can be recovered

+2. **SIGINT Handling**
+   - Graceful shutdown on Ctrl+C interruptions
+   - Attempts to save progress before exiting
+   - Ensures chunks are finalized when possible

+3. **Recovery Commands**
+   - `complete`: Creates final.json files from progress files
+   - `mergeall`: Merges all progress across all chunks
+   - `cleanup`: Removes temporary files after successful merging

+4. **Progress Preservation**
+   - All progress is continuously saved during processing
+   - Merging preserves progress information
+   - Recovery tools ensure no work is lost due to interruptions

 ## File Structure